About the Book

 Preface

-Chapter 3: Cold Weather Branding: Superlatives and Survival on “Continent 7”
+3. Cold Weather Branding: Superlatives and Survival on “Continent 7”

-Chapter 4: Purifying Antarctica: Clean, Wild and Untouched
+4. Purifying Antarctica: Clean, Wild, and Untouched

-Chapter 6: Destination Antarctica: Tourism and the Polar Product
+6. Destination Antarctica: Tourism and the Polar Product

-Conclusion: Brand Antarctica, Past, Present and Future
+Conclusion: Brand Antarctica Past, Present, and Future

 Notes